Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/tianjin-chn/index.md

 ## Technology Interventions
 <!--  Identify 3-5 specific technology-enabled interventions the project employs or proposes.
 The text should be around 75-125 words.
 Separate into more than 1 paragraph as needed.
 This is a good place to insert additional images, be sure to include captions identifying the source and make sure to not use copyrighted images. --->

-**Green oriented building design**: Extensive use of new recyclable construction material.
+**Green-oriented building design**: Extensive use of new recyclable construction material.
 Usage of Argon glass to improve insulation, optimizing building design and orientation to provide adjustable sunlight heating, seasonal variable natural ventilation, and natural light coverage.
 Integration of green walls with vegetation to naturally improve indoor air quality.

 Building water usage is monitored, with rain-water harvesting and reuse system fully built in.
 Renewable energy collection system built in buildings.
 Water and power resources usage and recycling are monitored and controlled in a single platform.